MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSubmitWerReport.md

 `settings`

-JSON document of [CrashReport](./../SchemaReference.md#CrashReport) with the bugcheck information
+JSON document of [CrashReport](./../SchemaReference.md#CrashReport) with the bugcheck information.

 ## Return Values